Gapless triangular-lattice spin-liquid candidate in PrZnAl$_{11}$O$_{19}$: Results and discussions

 The ZF magnetic entropy is obtained by integrating $C_m$/T from the base temperature and shown in Fig. \ref{HC}(c).
-The entropy increases smoothly with increasing temperature, showing no noticeable plateau.
-At 30 K, the released entropy is almost equal to \textit{R}ln2, where \textit{R} = 8.314 J~mol$^{-1}$~K$^{-1}$ is the ideal-gas constant, indicating that the ground state of the Pr local moment is a doublet.
+The entropy increases smoothly with increasing temperature, showing no noticeable plateau, or significant release of entropy, indicative of a phase transition.
+At 30 K, the released entropy is almost equal to \textit{R}ln2, where \textit{R} = 8.314 J~mol$^{-1}$~K$^{-1}$ is the ideal-gas constant.
+The observation of magnetic responses in the ac susceptibility down to 50 mK indicates that the ground state is a non-Kramers doublet.
+Even if the ground state is not a non-Kramers doublet, and the magnetism originates from the Van Vleck paramagnetism due to low-lying singlets, the gap between the singlets should be so small that they can be considered as a quasi-doublet at 50 mK.
+An earlier ESR study reveals that the ground state doublet is anisotropic as characterized by two distinct Land\'{e} g factors \cite{Ashtar2019}.
+The diffusive excitations around 1.5 meV could also be overlaps of some CEF levels, as observed in low symmetric Pr$^{3+}$ compounds such as PrNiSn \cite{McEwen2006}.
+However, accepting this doublet ground state, and consider the released entropy at 30 K, it is difficult to model a complex scheme of CEF levels around 1.5 meV ($\sim$17 K), but rather it is more appropriate to ascribe it to a gapless continuum due to spinons.
 At higher temperatures, the phonon subtraction using a non-magnetic reference sample could be subject to some uncertainties.
-Therefore, we calculate the entropy up to 100 K. The obtained entropy at 100 K is roughly equal to \textit{R}ln4, so that the CEF excitation observed by INS at 12 meV is likely a doublet too.
+Therefore, we calculate the entropy up to 100 K. The obtained entropy at 100 K is roughly equal to \textit{R}ln4, so that the CEF excitation observed by INS at 12 meV is likely a doublet too, or an overlap of two singlets.
 Note, that the ground-state doublet is protected by the crystal symmetry, rather than the time-reversal symmetry, so that it could be lifted due to potential Jahn-Teller distortions.
 However, powder XRD measurements down to 12 K (data not shown) do not indicate any lowering of the crystal symmetry with respect to high temperature.

 More insights into the spin dynamics of the title compound are obtained from local-probe $\mu$SR measurements.
 Figure \ref{musr}(a) summarizes the ZF-$\mu$SR spectra collected at various temperatures.
 At high temperatures (80 K), the $\mu$SR asymmetry shows a typical Kubo-Toyabe (KT) behavior with a dip around $\sim$6 $\mu$s and a recovery of the asymmetry at a longer time.
 This is typically observed in systems with randomly-oriented static internal fields with a Gaussian distribution due to the nuclear moments \cite{Guo2013}.
 The spectra can be well described by